miles632/minigrep/README.txt

 search_case_insensitive: This function is similar to search, but it ignores the case when searching for the query.

 testing: This module contains unit tests for the search and search_case_insensitive functions.

+ignore_case: if set as a command line argument it will return true in the struct constructor